 As if to dismiss an obvious objection, Lars adds, “the reason for this is not that Lenin wants to give a misleading impression about the historical evolution of Bolshevism”.(4) No, of course not.
 This opinion and others suggests that for Lars to find Lenin guilty of such a thing, he would have to have in his possession a signed confession.
 But in the political context, Lenin did want to give and did give the impression that between 1903 and 1917 Bolshevism was a kind of independent organisation or in some sense a party, with iron discipline and strict centralisation.
 These values of centralised top down instructions were the ones stressed over an over again by Lenin in Government.
 In his very misleading and selective history of Bolshevism in Left Wing Communism, he wanted to teach communists internationally, what he claimed were the fundamentals of Bolshevism’s theory and practice; correct political leadership, strategy and tactics and more importantly iron discipline.
 The history of Bolshevism showed how to “build up and maintain under the most difficult conditions, the iron discipline needed for the victory of the proletariat”.(5)

 In fact in 1917, the Bolsheviks were not very disciplined or highly centralised.(6) Nor did Lenin have the correct strategy for revolution until April 1917.
-Many new Bolsheviks in 1917 and indeed veteran Bolsheviks had not always accepted Lenin’s authority and Lenin himself had often been undisciplined and broken the rules of democratic centralism.
+Many new and old Bolsheviks in 1917 had not always accepted Lenin’s authority.
+Lenin himself had often been undisciplined .
+He sometimes broke the rules of democratic centralism.
 At the Finland station in 1917, he publically criticised and acted against the central committee’s overwhelming majority, who stood on his mistaken programme of the democratic revolution.
 He also voted with the Mensheviks against his own Bolshevik faction led by Bogdanov, on the issue of whether to boycott the third Duma.
 Lenin pressured Trotsky into giving him a central committee majority in favour of the Brest-Litovsk Treaty in 1918, by threatening to wage a factional war against any anti treaty majority.
 Trotsky was aware from his own painful experience that Lenin meant this and that it would destroy the unity required for any successful strategy.